fakub/bench-parmesan/README.md

 There are two levels of measurements & logging that can be set up by the following Rust features:

+  * "log_ops":
-  * "measure": each `measure_duration!` macro within Parmesan's code measures the timing of respective block (including nested occurences),
+    * turns ON the "measure" feature of Parmesan, which makes each `measure_duration!` macro inside Parmesan's code measure the timing of respective block (including nested occurences),
-  * "log_ops": logs the measured timing into the `operations.log` file.
+    * logs the measured timings into the `operations.log` file.

 ### For Analysis